 A similar format is followed in the second year.
-Paper 1 Inorganic and physical chemistry (periodicity and transition metals).

-Paper 2 Organic and physical chemistry (aldehydes, carboxylic acids, polymers etc).

-Paper 3 Any content from Year 12 and Year 13 (including practical skills assessment).
+- Paper 1 Inorganic and physical chemistry (periodicity and transition metals). - Paper 2 Organic and physical chemistry (aldehydes, carboxylic acids, polymers etc). - Paper 3 Any content from Year 12 and Year 13 (including practical skills assessment). - How is the course assessed?

-Year 12 has two end-of-year written exams: 1 hour 30 minutes each